highfidelity/hifi-docs-grav-content/03.create/05.3d-models/04.import-animations/docs.md

     category: docs
 ---

 Enrich your High Fidelity experience by having 3D models in your domain with animations.
-For example, you can import the 3D model of a flag that appears to flutter with the wind.
+For example, you can import the 3D model of a flag that appears to flutter with the wind using this feature.

 **On This Page:**